A message from your Superintendent…

 As a district, we are grateful to the broad community for investing in this and future generations of students by supporting the 2016 Bond and Mill Levy Override elections.
 The excitement can be seen in staff and students with each project proceeds.
 Through the Mill Levy Override, the district is able to offer new programs, including art at the elementary level, additional electives at the secondary level, and additional intervention and support services for students at all levels.

 In Need of Volunteers

 While support in the community is evident, more direct needs exist with parent and community involvement on a more regular basis.
-We are thankful to the many volunteers of our Parent Teacher Organizations, but quite frankly, these necessary groups are struggling for membership.
+We are thankful to the many volunteers of our Parent Teacher Organizations.
+Recently these necessary groups have struggled for membership.
 Please consider how you can support the organizations and, more importantly, the students at your child’s school through volunteering.
-Additionally, the district would welcome new members to the School Accountability Committees and the District Accountability Committee.
+Additionally, the district always welcomes new members to the School Accountability Committees and the District Accountability Committee.
 Please submit interest to any of these groups at email@example.com.

 Greg A. Rabenhorst, Ed.D.